Universities as Sites of Citizenship and Civic Responsibility

 - and analysis for understanding the relationships among higher education, democratic schooling, and democratic societies

 The pilot phase of the research was supported by of the Council of Europe and the U.S. National Science Foundation under the auspices of the International Consortium on Higher Education, Civic Education and Democracy.
-The U.S. members of the Consortium are the American Association of Higher Education, the American Association of Colleges and Universities, the American Council for Higher Education, and Campus Compact.
-The Council of Ministers and Standing Conference of the European Ministers of Education of the Council of Europe have endorsed this project.
-South Africa has joined the Consortium through the Community Higher Education Service Partnership of the Joint Education Trust.
+At the time, the U.S. members of the Consortium were the American Association of Higher Education, the American Association of Colleges and Universities, the American Council for Higher Education, and Campus Compact.
+The Council of Ministers and Standing Conference of the European Ministers of Education of the Council of Europe endorsed this project.
+South Africa joined the Consortium in 2000 through the Community Higher Education Service Partnership of the Joint Education Trust.

 “Beyond Rhetoric: University-Community Engagement in Victoria” (PDF)